 - For an Ubuntu AMI, the user name is ubuntu .

 Hurray, You have completed the course :).
 Now start working on your Linux box.
 Terminate or Stop whenever needed.
 Just a side note, your data will be lost if you terminate your EC2 instance.
+If you have plan to setup LAMP on your EC2, please find the article here that would help you.

 Let me come back with other useful articles soon.
 Subscribe to this blog so that you don’t miss out anything useful (Checkout Right Sidebar for the Subscription Form) .
 Please also put your thought on this article as a comment .